-Concepts as positions in memory structures.
 One difficulty with the older semantic-memory view of word meaning is that memory seems to change with experience from one person to another, while meaning must be more or less constant.
-The sentences that you have encoded about daisies may differ drastically from those that we have encoded, since your conversation, reading habits, and other verbal give-and-take can diverge in important ways from ours.
+The sentences that you have encoded about daisies may differ drastically from those that we have encoded, because your conversation, reading habits, and other verbal give-and-take can diverge in important ways from ours.
 If meaning depends on memory for these sentences, then your meaning for "daisy" should likewise differ from ours.
-This raises the question of how you could possibly understand the sentences in this chapter in the way we intend or how you could meaningfully disagree with us about some common topic (see Fodor, 1994).
+This observation raises the question of how you could possibly understand the sentences in this chapter in the way we intend or how you could meaningfully disagree with us about some common topic (see Fodor, 1994).

-It's possible that two people-say, Calvin and Martha-might be able to maintain mutual intelligibility as long as their conceptual networks are not too different.
+Two people-say, Calvin and Martha-might be able to maintain mutual intelligibility as long as their conceptual networks are not too different.
 It is partly an empirical question how much their networks can vary while still allowing Calvin's concepts to map correctly into Martha's.
-To investigate this issue, Goldstone and Rogosky (2002) have recently carried out some simulations that try to recover such a mapping.
+To investigate this issue, Goldstone and Rogosky (2002) carried out some simulations that try to recover such a mapping.
 The simulations modeled Calvin's conceptual system as the distance between each pair of his concepts (e.g., the distance between DOG and CAT in Calvin's system might be one unit, while the distance between DOG and DAISY might be six units).
 Martha's conceptual system was represented in the same way (i.e., by exactly the same interconcept distances), except for random noise that Goldstone and Rogosky added to each distance to simulate the effect of disparate beliefs.
-A constraint-satisfaction algorithm then applied to Calvin's and Martha's systems that attempted to recover the original correspondence between the concepts-to map Calvin's DOG to Martha's DOG, Calvin's DAISY to Martha's DAISY, and so on.
+A constraintRips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. satisfaction algorithm then applied to Calvin's and Martha's systems that attempted to recover the original correspondence between the concepts-to map Calvin's DOG to Martha's DOG, Calvin's DAISY to Martha's DAISY, and so on.
 The results of the stimulations show that with 15 concepts in each system (the maximum number considered and the case in which the model performed best) and with no noise added to Martha's system, the algorithm was always able to find the correct correspondence.
 When the simulation added to each dimension of the interconcept distance in Martha a small random increment (drawn from a normal distribution with mean 0 and standard deviation equal to .004 times the maximum distance), the algorithm recovered the correspondence about 63% of the time.
 When the standard deviation increased to .006 times the maximum distance, the algorithm succeeded about 15% of the time (Goldstone & Rogosky, 2002, Figure 2).

 What should one make of the Goldstone and Rogosky results?
-Correspondences may be recovered for small amounts of noise, but performance trailed off dramatically for larger amounts of noise.
-Foes of the meaning-as-relative-position theory might claim that the poor performance under the .6% noise condition proves their contention.
+Correspondences may be recovered for small amounts of noise, but performance dropped off dramatically for larger amounts of noise.
+Foes of the meaning-as-relative-position theory might claim that the poor performance under the 0.6% noise proves their contention.
 Advocates would point to the successful part of the simulations and note that its ability to detect correct correspondences usually improved as the number of points increased (although there are some nonmonotonicities in the simulation results that qualify this finding).
 Clearly, this is only the beginning of the empirical side of the debate.
-For example, the differences between Martha and Calvin are likely to be not only random, but also systematic, as in the case where Martha grew up on a farm and Calvin was a city kid.
+For example, the differences between Martha and Calvin are likely to be not only random but also systematic, as in the case where Martha grew up on a farm and Calvin was a city kid.